eromatiya/blurredfox/README.md

   	```

 2. After the confirmation message that the theme is successfully installed, open firefox.
 Change the colorscheme by **`Open Menu > Customize > Change colorscheme`**.

-#### Installation notes:

-+ If you have a multiple firefox builds, the script will still run without a problem.
-Just make sure to pass your target firefox build.
-+ If you or your firefox build have a multiple profile, the script will return an error!
-Make sure you only have one!
-+ It is advisible to check the script first before running it.
-+ You need `bash` to run it.
-+ If you have an existing chrome folder, the script will make a backup of it in your profile directory.
-+ If the installation script is not working, feel free to submit an issue or a pull request.

 ### Manual Installation